 Seniors are expected to wear the correct school uniform at all times including black leather lace up school shoes.
-Please do not use excuses such as "it is not worth getting correct school pants as it is the last winter" for noncompliance.
 Our strong community reputation is advantageous to us all and is founded on respect and responsibility as evident in wearing the correct uniform.
-Seniors that are in incorrect uniform may be sent home.
 Please see the website for any clarification.

-5. Getting the most out of your learning by:
+5. Get the most out of your learning by:

-- attending school and all timetabled lessons every day - being punctual to class - demonstrating hard work and effort in all learning activities - completing assessment tasks, assignments and homework punctually - behaving appropriately at all times: in class, in the school grounds, on excursions - becoming actively involved in the wider activities of school life.
+- attending school and all timetabled lessons every day - being punctual to class - demonstrating hard work and effort in all learning activities - completing assessment tasks, assignments and homework punctually - behaving appropriately at all times: in class, in the school grounds and on excursions - becoming actively involved in the wider activities of school life.